The Gypsy Kings are a star group of French Flamenco and Salsa musicians who play Rumba Flamenca Pop.

-The Gypsy Kings started out in the 1970s as Los Reyes, a flamenco band of the extended Reyes family (Kings family).
+The Gipsy Kings started out in the 1970s as Los Reyes, a flamenco band of the extended Reyes family (Kings family).
 The families are Spaniards who moved to France to escape the horrors of the Spanish Civil War.

-Los Reyes began calling itself the Gypsy Kings because they traveled a lot like the Roma people who created Flamenco in Southern Spain.
+Los Reyes began calling itself the Gipsy Kings because they traveled a lot like the Roma people who created Flamenco in Southern Spain.
 The core of the group are lead singer Nicolas Reyes and lead guitarist Tonino Baliardo.

-The band’s breakthrough came with their self-titled third album, “Gypsy Kings” in 1987.
+The band’s breakthrough came with their self-titled third album, “Gipsy Kings” in 1987.
 It produced their biggest hit “Bamboléo.”
 After that they became huge and collaborate with the best of the best around the world.
 Even if you don’t know their name, you probably know their music.

 Rumba Flamenca

 Spanish Flamenco blends many musical traditions from the road between Northern India and Southern Spain.
 One road went through Europe.
 The other went through North Africa.
-The Gypsy Kings have taken Flamenco all over the world by blending it with many Global Music traditions.
+The Gipsy Kings have taken Flamenco all over the world by blending it with many Global Music traditions.
 Flamenco seems to blend with everything.

 Rumba Flamenca is a style of Spanish Flamenco that made the round trip (ida y vuelta) from Spain to the Americas and back again.
 It incorporates Cuban rhythms and movement.